 - No-till farming.
 It’s possible to successfully farm without tilling, but viable alternatives will need to be explored.
 Without frequent tillage, cover crops should be used to maintain soil levels and quality.
 Patience is also essential, as crop yields may temporarily decrease in the first few years after abandoning tillage.
 As the soil rebuilds, however, productivity may actually exceed that of a tillage-reliant farm.

 - Agroforestry.
 Instant diversification can be achieved simply by incorporating trees and shrubs into agricultural operations.
 Known as agroforestry, this approach provides a valuable protective element: it shields soil, plants, and animals from extreme weather events, infestations, and more.
 This approach also makes swift progress towards many of the goals cited above, such as biodiversity, water infiltration, reduced erosion, and so on.

 At EarthKind, we believe that individuals hold the power to transform our world.
 Small changes towards living a more sustainable lifestyle can make a big difference.
 Whether you grow your own garden or purchase produce from eco-friendly operations, you can play a valuable role in revitalizing our farms and landscapes.

 Another way to help preserve nature’s ecosystem at home is to overhaul your approach to pest control and management.
 We’re here to help.
-We offer a range of botanical products designed to keep unwanted insects and rodents out of your home — but without upsetting nature’s delicate balance.
+We offer a range of botanical pest repellent and deterrent products designed to keep unwanted insects and rodents out of your home — but without upsetting nature’s delicate balance.